 Spend time talking to Potter and, soon, the conversation turns to music.
 Music has long played a major role in the actor’s life.
 “It’s my soul,” he says.
 Growing up in Toronto, he was in a band.
 But even today, Potter notes, when stressed, he tends to pick up his guitar.

 Although his children have grown up surrounded by his instruments (guitars, drums . . .), none has yet developed much of an interest in playing.
 “I am an island,” muses Potter.
 No matter.
 What matters most when it comes to his children, he says, is that they’re loved, unconditionally.
 “I want them to be fulfilled and challenged, but I really just want them to be loved,” he says.
 “That is what I worry about the most.
 To know that someone cares for them and they feel loved.”

-Most recently, Potter—whose been acting for more than two decades—has also been directing (Heartland) and producing (The Good Witch’s Charm and the next installment, due in 2013, The Good Witch’s Destiny).
+Most recently, Potter—whose been acting for more than two decades—has also been directing (Heartland) and producing (The Good Witch’s Charm and The Good Witch’s Destiny).
 Roles, he says, that are not unlike being a father of four: “There are hundreds of questions asked each day.
 I try to answer them all and still get everyone to bed by 9:00pm.”